Airtight glass storage jars in a warm wooden cabinet

 When To Throw Cannabis Out

-White or gray fuzzy mold growth.
-Strong ammonia smell.
-Visible insects, webs, or droppings.
-Wet or oozing texture.
-Severe color change to brown or gray throughout.
-More than 2 years old.
+White or gray fuzzy mold.
+A strong ammonia smell.
+Visible bugs, webs, or droppings.
+A wet or oozing feel.
+A dramatic color change to brown or gray throughout.

 10